MicrosoftDocs/dataexplorer-docs/data-explorer/authenticate-with-aad.md

 * [Single page application (SPA) authentication](#perform-single-page-application-spa-authentication): Allows client-side SPA web applications to sign in users and get tokens to access your cluster.
 This flow must be implemented with MSAL.

 For user and application authentication, we recommend using the [Kusto client libraries](kusto/api/client-libraries.md).
 For OBO and SPA authentication, the Kusto client libraries can't be used.
-To learn how to authenticate for these flows, see [On-behalf-of (OBO) authentication](perform-on-behalf-of-authentication) and [Single page application (SPA) authentication](perform-single-page-application-spa-authentication).

 ## Authentication parameters